muhfajar/blog/content/post/2019/10/deploying-now-with-cloudflare.md

 If your project source code is hosted on [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) or [Bitbucket](https://bitbucket.org/product/), Vercel has tools to integrate with deployment, so when you push code to the specific branch, Vercel will automatically detect changes and make a deployment.
 For more information, jump up to [Vercel documentation](https://vercel.com/docs/v2/git-integrations).

 End of the word, yes, I'm using Now in my [website landing](https://www.muhfajar.id/ "GitHub").
 Next: [Purge Cache with Git Hooks](https://www.muhfajar.blog/post/2019/10/purge-cache-with-git-hooks/).

+---

+> This post has been updated with the latest update from Vercel (formerly ZEIT)